enginebai/PyMessager/README.md

 ## Contributing
 1. Check the open/close issues or open a fresh issue for feature request or bug report with different labels (`feature`/`bug`).
 2. Fork this [repository](https://github.com/enginebai/PyMessager) on GitHub to start customizing on master or new branch.
-3. Write a test which shows that the feature works as expected or the bug was fixeed.
+3. Write a test which shows that the feature works as expected or the bug was fixed.
 4. Send a pull request and wait for code review.

 [Read more on contributing](./CONTRIBUTING.md).